Zilliqa/scilla-docs/docs/source/scilla-in-depth.rst

 .. note::

-   Transition parameters must be of a *serialisable* type:
+    Transition parameters must be of a *serialisable* type.

+    Serialisable:

+    - Byte strings are serialisable.

+    - Addresses are serialisable only as ``ByStr20`` values.

+    - All other primitive types like integers and strings are serialisable.

+    - ADT are serialisable if the types of their subvalues are serialisable.
+This means that the type of every constructor argument must be serialisable.

+    Not Serialisable:

     - Messages, events and the special ``Unit`` type are not serialisable.

-   - Byte strings are serialisable.
-Addresses are serialisable only as ``ByStr20`` values.
-All other primitive types like integers and strings are serialisable.

     - Function types and map types are not serialisable.

     - Complex types involving uninstantiated type variables are not serialisable.

-   - ADT are serialisable if the types of their subvalues are serialisable.
-This means that the type of every constructor argument must be serialisable.

 Procedures
 ************